 Satan wants the destruction of all people.
-Satan wants people to die in their sins and go to Hell.
+Satan wants people to die in their sins and go to hell.
 He is utter hatred and complete evil.
-But, he is also extremely cunning with an intelligence that is vast, and it may just be that Universalism will become a tool of the Devil in the last days.
+But, he is also extremely cunning with an intelligence that is vast and it may just be that universalism will become a tool of the Devil in the last days.
 How?
-By teaching that people can trust in Christ in the afterlife, a second chance after death.
+By teaching that people can trust in Christ in the after-life, a second chance after death.

-Now, am I calling Universalists satanists?
+Now, am I calling Universalists Satanists?
 Not at all.
 Many of them are very godly people and serve the true God.
 But, whether Universalists admit it or not, the doctrine has the potential of negating the need to come to Christ in this life because it teaches you can do it in the next -- as they have claimed.

 Satan says, "Don't worry about receiving Jesus now.
 You can do that later."
 Then when people die, they find out it is too late.
 But, it is God who says,

-- “At the acceptable time I listened to you, And on the day of salvation I helped you”; behold, now is “the acceptable time,” behold, now is “the day of salvation," (2 Cor.
-6:2, NASB)-- emphasis added.
+- “At the acceptable time I listened to you, And on the day of salvation I helped you”; behold, now is “the acceptable time,” behold, now is “the day of salvation" (2 Cor.
+6:2, NASB) - emphasis added.

-- "He again fixes a certain day, “Today,” saying through David after so long a time just as has been said before, “Today if you hear His voice, Do not harden your hearts," (Heb.
-4:7, NASB)-- emphasis added.
+- "He again fixes a certain day, “Today,” saying through David after so long a time just as has been said before, “Today if you hear His voice, Do not harden your hearts" (Heb.
+4:7, NASB) - emphasis added.

 Some Universalists will take offense at this line of reasoning.
 I don't blame them.
 But, the Bible teaches that now is the time for salvation, not later.
 Some Universalists actually preach a God of love and forgiveness and the need to come to Christ now.
-That's fine as far as they preach the True Christ and Him crucified and not a false god as the Mormons, Jehovah's Witnesses, and New Age adherants do.
-But what about the thousands of Universalists who deny the true God and yet teach Universalism and continue to teach a false god?
+That's fine as far as they preach the True Christ and Him crucified and not a false god as the Mormons, Jehovah's Witnesses, and New Age adherents do.
+But what about the thousands of Universalists who deny the true God and yet teach universalism and continue to teach a false god?
 If Universalism is not true, then they are hindering people from coming to Christ.
-They are advocating a false god along with their Universalist teachings, the very Universalist teaching that appeals to people because it teaches a God of infinite love and grace.
+They are advocating a false god along with their universalist teachings, the very universalist teaching that appeals to people because it teaches a God of infinite love and grace.

 To deny the Trinity is to deny the true God.
 To deny that Jesus is God in flesh is to deny the true Christ.
-This is incredibly dangerous because false gods do not save.
-Only the True and Living God saves!
-But then, in Universalism, it doesn't matter what you believe now.
-You'll "repent" later in the afterlife and come to the true knowledge of God.
+This is incredibly dangerous because false gods do not save, only the True and Living God saves!
+But then, in universalism, it doesn't matter what you believe now.
+You'll "repent" later in the after-life and come to the true knowledge of God.
 Sorry.
 But that is not what the Bible teaches.

-How many people will be deceived by Universalism's comfortable message that all will be saved?
+How many people will be deceived by universalism's comfortable message that all will be saved?
 Who knows.
 Universalism in itself is not a deception, just an error.
 But, how many will take refuge in its comforting doctrine and not come to a saving truth of Jesus?
-I cannot say, but even one is too many.
+I can not say, but even one is too many.